 The Fabrication of Gold Wedding Bands

-Simple gold wedding bands are also dye-struck, and basically punched out of metal like pots and pans commonly are.
+Simple gold wedding bands are also die-struck, and basically punched out of metal the way pots and pans commonly are.

 There are still jewelers who are highly skilled wax carvers, creating models by hand which are then cast out using the traditional lost wax casting.
-An excellent example of this one of our own, Michelangelo Stanchi.
-He learned his wax carving craft passed down through generations of his family, in Italy.
+Here’s one recent custom gold wedding ring project we completed using wax carving:

 At our company, we pride ourselves as being artisans, part of the maker’s movement.

 We work with metal wire and sheet metal to hand fabricate our gold wedding rings.
 Our techniques are rooted in the American Southwest, where the metasmithing tradition has been passed down from Spanish, Native, and Anglo jewelers.

 Explore more of our unique artisan toolset, including rare and handmade stamps and a cottonwood stump, in this short video.